mezzio/mezzio-migration/README.md

 In order to operate, the tool requires that the application directory contains a `composer.json` file, and that this file is writable by the script.

-Next, it attempts to detect the currently used Expressive version.
+Next, it attempts to detect the currently used Mezzio version.
 If the version detected is not a 2.X version, the script will exit without performing any changes.